-Our outreach programme is an important aspect of our company, and we offer bespoke workshops to theatres, schools, universities, events and festivals.
+Our outreach programme is an important aspect of our company, and we offer bespoke workshops to theatres, schools, universities, events and festivals – both live and online.
 We can cater for abilities and ages, including non-English speaking participants.

-During the Covid 19 pandemic, we have moved our outreach programme online and are releasing a new workshop every fortnight.
-We are asking for donations to our fundraising page in return for these workshops, so please donate if you are able to.
+During the Covid 19 pandemic, we migrated our outreach programme online and released a series of workshops to do from home.
 We can also record additional/specific videos to your requirements on commission so please get in touch if you’d like to discuss this option.

 “Tessa’s workshop was informative, well-paced and very enjoyable!
 She encouraged participants to contribute creatively to the proceedings and there was a focus on skill-development which was useful, as I can implement these techniques into my own practises as a theatre-maker.”